 In the University of Mary Nursing Leadership and Management ADN to MSN degree program, you will gain a strong background in healthcare business concepts that emphasize leadership in the context of advanced nursing practice in healthcare.
-As part of your program of study, you will have the opportunity to identify and partner with a healthcare organization and nursing leader to take part in a clinical experience.
+As you work through your master’s degree in nursing online or on-site, as part of your program of study you will have the opportunity to identify and partner with a healthcare organization and nursing leader to take part in a clinical experience.

-The ADN to MSN degree in nursing leadership and management is offered as an accelerated on-site degree program in selected cities and is also offered as an accelerated online ADN to MSN program.
+The ADN to MSN degree gives you experience in practical leadership in management in nursing and is offered both as an accelerated on-site degree program in selected cities and as an accelerated online ADN to MSN program.

 Nursing Leadership and Management ADN to MSN Degree Program Highlights

 The University of Mary was founded by Benedictine sisters with a long history of leadership and service in the field of nursing.
-The ADN to MSN Nursing Leadership and Management degree program offers students opportunities to:
+This master’s in Leadership and Management program offers students opportunities to: